tenaciousveracity/chinese-translations/daodejing/02-de-jing.md

 -   My words are extremely easy to know, extremely easy to follow.
 -   Yet under Heaven none is able to understand, none able to follow.
--   Words have forms, actions have lords.
+-   Words have forms, actions have commandants.
 -
 -   It is only from lack of understanding, which is why they don’t understand me.
 -   Those who understand me are rare, and those that do are precious.
--   Being a Sage is to wear dull cloths, covering jade in the bosom.
+-   Being a Sage means wearing dull clothes, covering jade in the bosom.
 {:.verse}

 ### **71** Sickness